DataScience86/rstatisticsblog/content/docs/text-mining/text-pre-processing.md

 It is quite evident that lemmatization returns much better results when compared to that of stemming.

 # Bonus - Create a corpus
 A corpus is a collection of text that has been put together with a certain set of predetermined criteria.
 The `tm` package provides two different implementations I.E. **"VCorpus"** and **"PCorpus"**.
 The default implementation is `VCorpus`(short for Volatile Corpus).
 It is called volatile since once the R object is destroyed, the whole corpus is gone, as it is stored in RAM.
 Another implementation is "PCorpus",  here P is short for **permanent corpus**.
-You will not lose the documents even if the R object is destroyed as 'PCorpus` stores the documents in a physical form outside of R.
+You will not lose the documents even if the R object is destroyed as `PCorpus` stores the documents in a physical form outside of R.

 Below we will create a VCorpus corpus.